shadmanh/Break-In/README.md

 ## By: Shadman Hassan

 This game requires the use of JDK 8 (Java 1.8) in order to run properly.
-It was edited in the IntelliJ IDE and thus has this file/folder format.
+It was edited in the IntelliJ IDE and thus has this directory format.

 This game is a variation of Breakout, but with the theme of breaking in instead.
 The player controls a character trying to break into a random house on the street with nothing more than a racket and tennis ball, destroying everything in